One of Susan's passions is cooking and creating new recipes for family and friends.

 - The following day, roll out the dough to a thickness of approximately 3/8th of an inch.
 Use lots of flour to roll out.

 - Cut rolled dough into rounds about 3” in diameter.

 - Place a tablespoon of the bacon; onion and ham mixture into the center of each round.
 Fold the sides of the circle over the bacon.
 If they are not holding together, use your fingertips to wet the edges with a touch of water.

 - Place the buns on a lightly greased cookie sheet and allow the dough to rise again.
 This should take about two hours.

 - Preheat your oven to 325F.

 - Mix one egg yolk with 2 Tbsp of water and brush the top of each roll with it.

-- Bake in the oven for 15 – 20 minutes.
-If not planning to eat these right away they can be stored in a Tupperware type container in a cool place, or in your refrigerator for about one week.
-I have had them last longer but I am not totally sure to what extent they will good.
+- Bake in the oven for 15–20 minutes.
+If not planning to eat these right away, they can be stored in a Tupperware-type container in a cool place, or in your refrigerator for about one week.
+I have had them last longer but I am not totally sure to what extent they will be good.
 You may just want to hide some as they will disappear fast!

 © 2010 Susan Zutautas